 all 24 hours a day.
 People are coming and going all the time.

 Drop in and visit.
 It's a great source of support and

 a Chat Room, as well as a Message Board.
 Here you can find

 people with similar experiences -- COPD patients, caregivers,

 teenagers and kids facing the fears, issues and problems

-associated with dealing on a daily basis with COPD.
+associated with dealing on a daily basis.
 If your

 community has no one there when you visit, please drop into